 What is NNSP?

 NNSP is an abbreviation of 'Neural Network Synchronization Protocol' which is secured application-level protocol upon TCP/IP.
 Client's and server's neural networks are synchronized (have identical synaptic weights) by learning and exchanging public outputs of their networks.
 When synchronization is successfully done, weights of networks are used for secret key derivation.
-That key is then used for encryption/decryption purposes of next communication.
+That key is then used for encryption/decryption of subsequent communication.

 Client and server are active participants in synchronizing stage and that leads to synchronization of their neural networks.
 Consider third participant (attacker) who wants also to synchronize and derive secret key to decrypt communication between server and client.
 However, he is not able to do that because of passive participation (just listening), i.e. NNSP solves classic cryptographic problem.